SEO, Content, SEO for Beginners

 Write your copy for your customer, not the search engine.
 Tell them a story, share the information they need, and give them facts to help them make a decision.
 If you reference a product or service in your content piece, link to it so it's easy for them to find more information.

-If you have an opt-in that would help them right now, be sure to offer that in your blog post or on your website.
-You want to focus on providing helpful information and providing value more than anything when you're developing SEO content.
+If you have an opt-in that would help them right now, be sure to offer it in your blog post or on your website.
+When developing SEO content, you want to focus on providing helpful information and value more than anything.

 Since you've created your content with SEO in mind, you already know your keyword, so go ahead and write a Title Tag and Meta Description that follows best practices and helps Google better understand what your page or post is all about.

 Create an image for your blog post or website page.
 I recommend one picture for every 500 words.
 It helps break things up for the reader.
-Save those images with file names that are optimized too.
+Save those images with optimized file names, too.
 Use your keyword!
 For specific training on how to name your photos for SEO, check out this post.

-Once you're sure your copy is SEO-friendly, optimized, and ready to go, you can hit publish.
+Once your copy is SEO-friendly, optimized, and ready to go, you can hit publish.